 By Charles M. Skinner, 1896

-The height that rises a mile or so to the south of Newark, Delaware, is called Iron Hill, because it is rich in hematite ore.
-But about the time of General William Howe’s advance to the Brandywine River it might well have won its name because of the panoply of war — the sullen guns, the flashing swords, and glistening bayonets — that appeared among the British tents pitched on it.
+The height that rises a mile or so to the south of Newark, Delaware, is called Iron Hill because it is rich in hematite ore.
+But about the time of General William Howe’s advance to the Brandywine River, it might well have won its name because of the panoply of war — the sullen guns, the flashing swords, and glistening bayonets — that appeared among the British tents pitched on it.

-After the red-coats had established camp here the American outposts were advanced and one of the pickets was stationed at Welsh Tract Church.
-On his first tour of duty the sentry was thrown into great alarm by the appearance of a figure robed from head to foot in white, that rode a horse at a charging gait within ten feet of his face.
+After the red-coats had established a camp here the American outposts were advanced and one of the pickets was stationed at Welsh Tract Church.
+On his first tour of duty, the sentry was thrown into great alarm by the appearance of a figure robed from head to foot in white, that rode a horse at a charging gait within ten feet of his face.
 When the guard was relieved the soldier begged that he might never be assigned to that post again.
 His nerves were strong in the presence of an enemy in the flesh — but an enemy out of the grave!
 Ugh!
 He would desert rather than encounter that shape again.
 His request was granted.

 The sentry who succeeded him was startled, in the small hours, by a rush of hoofs and the flash of a pallid form.
 He fired at it and thought that he heard the sound of a mocking laugh come back.

 Every night the phantom horseman made his rounds, and several times the sentinels shot at him without effect, the white horse and white rider showing no annoyance at these assaults.